valodagreat/IAC-project/README.md

-# Circle-Ci-Practice
+# IAC-Project

-Circle Ci Practice is a project that automates the deployment of my web app and web server. **AWS CloudFormation** was the IAC tool used to automate the deployment.
+IAC Project is a project that automates the deployment of my web app and web server. **AWS CloudFormation** was the IAC tool used to automate the deployment.
 I deployed my index.html using **AWS S3 bucket and Cloudfront**, while I deployed my server using **AWS EC2 instance** and **Ansible** as the configuration management tool for the server.

 ## Setting up the Environment